Motirck/chat-app/README.md

 ### Prerequisites
 - .NET 9 SDK
 - Internet connection (for CDN dependencies)
+- Docker running on your machine (WSL on Windows)

 ### Start RabbitMQ in Docker (Use WSL on Windows)
 ```bash